emoto-kc-ak/-supersami-react-native-foreground-service/Installation.md

 # Installation

-To get Started, firstly install the package with either npm or yarn on your project
+To get started, firstly install the package with either npm or yarn on your project
 ```
 yarn add @raja0sama/react-native-foreground-service@1.0.1
 ````

 ## Setting Up
-Unfortunatly we only support manual linking at the moment, also looking for a person to help us set up automatic linking for this library.
-You need to follow these 3 steps carefully and make sure you dont miss any.
+Unfortunately, we only support manual linking at the moment, also looking for a person to help us set up automatic linking for this library.
+You need to follow these 3 steps carefully and make sure you don't miss any.

  - Adding Permissions.
  - Registering Service in the Manifest.